Its so nice to talk to you all again. I hope this finds you well.

 What is this?
 How did it get all the way from China?
 Will my family get it?
 Will I get it??

 As I, and I’m sure lots of other people blur through these next few weeks, there are more confirmed cases, more deaths, and the panic buying starts.

 As a family of 5, mostly comprising of hungry boys, I struggled to get even the basics.
 I also follow a gluten-free diet and I couldn’t get anything!

-16th March, Boris announces that all non-essential travel is stopped.
+16th March, Boris announces lockdown.
+All non-essential travel is stopped.
 Anyone vulnerable is to self-isolate, all non-essential shops to close AND schools!